sami-29/portfolio-sami/README.md

 - `tailwind-scrollbar` provides custom scrollbars for Tailwind CSS components.

 - `typescript` is used as a type checker for this project's TypeScript codebase.

-## Dev Dependencies

-- `autoprefixer`, `eslint`, and `postcss` are used to lint and prefix stylesheets written in Tailwind CSS.

-- `eslint-config-next` provides an ESLint configuration specifically tailored for Next applications.

-- `tailwindcss` is used as a utility framework for styling components in this project's codebase.